fateofficial/quartz/content/DTG/x. WORKSHOPS/Workshop 1 - Social Networks.md

 ___
 ## 3.
 The relation can be described as a subset of a cartesian product.
 Which cartesian product does this refer to here and what is its cardinality?

 It can be described as a subset of the cartesian product of A, which is A x A.
+Set a contains 7 elements. $7*7 = 49$ so the cardinality of A x A is 49.

 ___
 ## 4.
 Decide whether the relation above is reflexive, symmetric, transitive, or antisymmetric.
 Explain why it has or does not have these properties.
 Consider what it means for a social network to have these properties.